celestiaorg/docs/developers/eth-fallback.md

 [the `DataFromEVMTransactions` function defines the read path](https://github.com/celestiaorg/optimism/blob/1215c15fda540a1f19b81588de98e2e7b546e517/op-node/rollup/derive/calldata_source.go#L131-L180) of the ETH fallback.
 This function filters all of the transactions and returns the calldata from transactions that are sent to the batch inbox address from the batch sender address.
-It checks the type of the frame and retrieves the data accordingly.
+It checks the type of the frame by reading the version prefix and retrieves the data accordingly.
 If the frame is `FrameCelestiaLegacy` or `FrameCelestiaStd`, it requests the data from Celestia.
 If the frame is `FrameEthereumStd`, it directly uses the calldata from the frame.